RafayAK/CodingPrep/README.md

 Pull requests welcome, if you want to improve my implementation

-**All files have their question, copied verbatim, at the top of the file.**
+**All Python files have their question, copied verbatim, at the top of the file.**

 ## Daily Coding problems
 - [Daily Coding problem # 1](DailyCodingProblem/1_Google_Two_Sum.py)